henesy/blog/content/go-legacy/index.md

 ## Modules / packages / separable compilation

-Although the idea of separating source across files is fairly universal in modern programming languages, this section demonstrates the semantics shared between these languages.
+The idea of separating source across files is fairly universal in modern programming languages.
+The semantics of this process is demonstrated below for Go and some of its predecessors.

 ### Newsqueak